María Blanchard: Biography

 In 1903, she moved to Madrid and studied at the Real Academia de Bellas Artes de San Fernando under Spanish artists such as Emilio Sala and Manuel Benedito.
 Sala taught Blanchard "precision" and the "exuberant use of colour," which would feature in her early compositions.
 In 1908, after Blanchard won a third prize for her painting Primeros pasos at the National Exhibition of Fine Arts, the Santander government awarded her a grant to support her education in the arts.
-In 1909, this grant allowed her to continue her artistic education at the Academie Vitti in Paris under Hermenegildo Anglada Camarasa and Kees van Dongen.
+In 1909, this grant allowed her to continue her artistic education at the Académie Vitti in Paris under Hermenegildo Anglada Camarasa and Kees van Dongen.
 Here she discovered cubist painting, and was influenced by Jacques Lipchitz and Juan Gris.
-In 1914, due to the First World War, Blanchard left Paris and returned to Madrid.
+In 1914, due to World War I, Blanchard left Paris and returned to Madrid.
 She shared a studio in her mother's house with some of the artists she met in Paris.
 In 1915, her art was displayed in an exhibition organized by Ramón Gómez de la Serna at the Museo de Arte Moderno (Madrid).
 She was contacted to teach art in Salamanca (Madrid), but was disappointed by the experience.

 In 1916, before the end of the war, Blanchard moved to Paris, where she would spend the rest of her life.
 There, she met many Cubist artists and began developing her own style of Cubism.
 She became close friends with Juan Gris, a Spanish Cubist painter, who heavily influenced her work.
 Blanchard joined the Section d'Or, a Cubist art group Early paintings, such as Woman With a Fan, show flat, interlocked shapes.
 Her style evolved to become more figurative and traditional over the years; her paintings became harsh, with bright clashing colors and melancholic themes.
 The resulting artwork was very emotionally expressive.